 Neuromas are a common and painful condition on the ball of your foot that gets worse without proper treatment.
 While far more common in women, they can happen to men as well.
 Fortunately, today’s podiatrists have a wide range of treatments available to cure your condition and allow you return to your previous level of activity without pain.
-Dr. Velimir Petkov leads an expert team at Premier Podiatry in Passaic County, New Jersey.
+Dr. Velimir Petkov leads an expert team at Clifton, NJ podiatry clinic.
 They can provide you with the neuroma treatment you need.

 A painful condition, neuromas result from a pinched nerve or even a nerve tumor.
 Usually resulting from a trauma or direct hit, neuromas can appear anywhere on your body, including in your ears.
 But they’re most commonly found after an injury to your foot, causing ball of foot pain.

 A thickening of either the nerve or the tissue surrounding it causes a sharp and burning pain on the ball of your foot.
 If left untreated, it can lead to permanent nerve damage.
 When a neuroma appears between your third and fourth toe, it’s known as Morton’s neuroma.
 Morton’s neuroma feels like you have a small stone in your shoe when you’re standing.

 Although painful, neuromas respond well to non-invasive procedures if caught early enough.
 Otherwise, you may need acoustic neuroma treatment or Morton’s neuroma surgery.
 All neuromas require timely treatment by a podiatrist NJ such as Dr. Velimir Petkov and his skilled team of professionals at Premier Podiatry in Clifton, New Jersey, just a half-hour from New York City.